 Notes on Table 3

-Two measures of smoking cessation behavior are represented in Table 3.
-Both measures involve individuals who were daily smokers one year prior to the CPS interview.
+Three measures of smoking cessation behavior are represented in Table 3.
+All three measures involve individuals who were daily smokers one year prior to the CPS interview.
 The first column is a measure of any cessation activity within the past year -- it combines: